Batman2002/bucket_list_app/README.md

 A new Flutter project on Bucket List.
 This app should let you add, check out and remind after every certain specified interval of time about the remaining tasks on your bucket list.
 Can also work as a reminder app.
-Will give short motivationla quotes that help brighten up your day through notification.
+Will give short motivational quotes that help brighten up your day through notification.

 ## Getting Started